theycallmecode/todo-app/README.md

 Copy the connection string from Database > Connect > Connect your application and update .env.

-Start the Backend:npm start
+Start the Backend:
+npm start

+Should output:
-Should output:Server running on port 5000
+Server running on port 5000
 MongoDB Connected: todoapp.mongodb.net